 - Functionalization of pore–solid nanoarchitectures for environmental catalysis

-Aerogels are a unique class of ordered porous, solid materials that are characterized by network-like, mesoporous, open-pore structure and have a complex of exceptional characteristics, such as extremely high surface area, low density, high catalytic activity and negligible heat conductivity.
-A promising research area is the surface functionalization of aerogels and other related highly porous architectures (xerogels, ambigels) with catalytically active species.
-This will allow to use these materials for a wide range of energy applications, such as for example production of hydrogen, electrolytes and electrode materials in solid-oxide fuel cells.
-The topic aims at the exploration of new possibilities for the development of improved environmental catalysts based on modified single-phase and multicomponent aerogels.
-Synthesis methods to be used will allow to employ various oxide systems for building aerogel templates (based on perovskite, pyrochlore, zirconia and titania), while several other techniques (sol-gel synthesis, nanoparticle introduction and atomic layer deposition) will be applied to modify obtained templates to prepare catalysts of high gas reforming efficiency, selectivity and stability.
+Aerogels are a unique class of highly porous, solid materials that are characterized by network-like, mesoporous, open-pore microstructure and have a complex of exceptional characteristics, such as extremely high surface area, low density, high catalytic activity, negligible heat conductivity, etc. A promising research area is the surface functionalization of aerogels and other related highly porous architectures (xerogels, ambigels) with catalytically active species.
+This will allow to use this materials for a wide range of energy applications, such as catalysts for the production of hydrogen, electrolytes and electrode materials in solid-oxide fuel cells etc. The present research work aims at the exploration of new possibilities for the development of improved environmental catalysts based on modified single-phase and multicomponent aerogels.
+Synthesis methods to be used will allow to employ various oxide systems for building aerogel templates (based on perovskite, pyrochlore, zirconia, titania etc), while several other techniques (sol-gel synthesis, nanoparticle introduction, atomic layer deposition etc) will be applied to modify obtained templates to prepare catalysts of high gas reforming efficiency, selectivity and stability.

 Tutor: Tkachenko Serhii, Ph.D.

 - Gas sensitive nanomaterials for room temperature operation